department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/10-10EZ Form/10-10EZ - Things to know.md

 ### Testing
 - 8/5/22 When testing end2end in **Preprod** environment, the testing team uses Boston for the Facility locator, which is one of 4 acceptable locations for ES
 - 8/5/22 When testing end2end in **SQA** environment, the testing team uses Spokane for the Facility locator
-- 8/5/22 our Staging environment points to the Enrollment System SQL environment (not pre-prod)
+- 8/5/22 our Staging environment points to the Enrollment System SQA environment (not pre-prod)

 ### Miscellaneous